LuckyOne7777/Simple_MA-Algo_Backtester/README.md

 ## Notes

 - This is **strictly a learning exercise** — far from a solid trading strategy.
-- I know the algo isn't perfect, but that’s part of the process!
+- I know the algo isn't perfect, but it's part of the process!
--

 ---